Aaryan369/Test/README.md

 # Test

-Sample folder to test github actions and webhooks
+Sample folder to test github actions and webhooks.